njoyard/realease/README.md

 generated link that it outputs to open a new PR, and merge it onto master.
 Your CI pipeline will tag the commit when it finishes running.

+> **Note:** realease needs a SSH agent to authenticate with the git server when
+> pushing a branch.
+Please ensure that you have a SSH agent running (you can
+> check that by looking for a `$SSH_AUTH_SOCK` environment variable) and that
+> it knows the SSH key you use to authenticate (on most systems you can add a
+> key using `ssh-add -K /path/to/private/key`).

 ## Detailed usage

 ### `realease <major|minor|patch>`